Automorphisms of cotangent bundles of Lie groups: Introduction

-Interestingly, the space of derivations of $\D$ encompasses interesting spaces of operators on $\mathcal G$, amongst which the derivations of $\G$, the second space of the invariant de Rham cohomology $H^2_{inv}(G,\R)$ of $G$, bi-invariant endomorphisms, in particular operators giving rise to complex group structure in $G$, when they exist, ...
+We find that the space of derivations of $\D$ encompasses spaces of known and wildly used operators, amongst which the derivations of $\G$, the second space of the left invariant de Rham cohomology $H^2_{inv}(G,\mathbb K)$ of $G$ (see Section \ref{chap:cocyles}), bi-invariant endomorphisms, in particular operators giving rise to complex group structure in $G$, when they exist.

-Throughout this work, $der(\G)$ will stand for the Lie algebra of derivations of $\G$, while $\mathcal J$ will denote that of linear maps $j:\G\to\G$ satisfying $j([x,y])=[j(x),y],$~ $\forall x,y\in\G.$ We mainly work on the field $\R$ (or $\C$ in parts of Sections \ref{chap:semisimple} and \ref{chap:compact} .)
-However, most of the results within this paper are valid for any field of characteristic zero.